halo/macosvpn/README.md

 It supports **L2TP over IPSec** and **Cisco IPSec**.
 Integration tests are run on Travis to ensure it's working properly.

+This open-source code is actively maintained.
+Should you like to motivate me, you may click on the ✭ in the top-right corner.

 ![Screenshot](https://cdn.rawgit.com/halo/macosvpn/master/doc/screenshot_1.0.0-rc1.jpg)

 ## Requirements